Nonlinear quantum optomechanics in a Fano-mirror microcavity system: Methods

 Moreover, by applying the inverse transformation $\hat{a} = \cos{\theta} \hat{A}_+ - \sin{\theta} \hat{A}_-$ and $\hat{d} = \sin{\theta} \hat{A}_+ + \cos{\theta} \hat{A}_-$, the optomechanical interaction terms can be expressed in the normal-mode basis as

 where the effective optomechanical coupling strengths are given by

-Equation~(\ref{Geffective}) shows that the transformed Hamiltonian includes a mixed interaction, where all three modes are coupled at a rate $G_{\mathrm{mix}}$.
+Equation~(\ref{Geffective}) shows that the transformed Hamiltonian contains a mixed interaction term that simultaneously couples all three modes, with coupling strength $G_{\mathrm{mix}}$.
 Specifically, it describes a mechanically-induced tunneling (frequency conversion) process between the two normal modes.
 Such mixed interactions have been shown to enable intriguing physics in optomechanics~\cite{Harris2008nature}.
 For instance, in a membrane-in-the-middle optomechanical setup where the mixed optomechanical interaction dominates the system dynamics and when the normal-mode frequency splitting is tuned close to the mechanical frequency, both photon-phonon and photon-photon interactions can be significantly enhanced~\cite{LudwigPRL2012}.
 In the present work, however, we focus on regimes where only one of the optical normal modes contributes appreciably to the dynamics, and thereby the contribution of the mixed interaction is negligible.
 As we will show in Sec.~\ref{SecME}, under these conditions the transformed Hamiltonian can be greatly simplified.